Clastify logo

 Ecosystems are systems, not sealed boxes

-An ecosystem is a biological system that includes all the organisms in a defined area and the abiotic environment with which they interact.
-A pond, a rotting log, a coral reef or a grassland can count as an ecosystem, as long as we’re clear about where we draw the boundary.
+An ecosystem is a biological system made up of all the organisms in a defined area, together with the abiotic environment they interact with.
+A pond, a rotting log, a coral reef and a grassland can all be treated as ecosystems, as long as we are clear about where the boundary is drawn.

-An open system is a system that allows both matter and energy to cross its boundary.
-Ecosystems fit this model: sunlight enters, heat leaves, organisms migrate, gases diffuse, water flows, minerals are washed in or out, and organic matter can move across the boundary.
+An open system is a system that lets both matter and energy cross its boundary.
+Ecosystems are open systems: sunlight enters, heat leaves, organisms migrate, gases diffuse, water flows, minerals are washed in or out, and organic matter can be carried across the boundary.

-A closed system is a system that allows energy to cross its boundary but does not allow matter to enter or leave.
-Perfectly closed ecosystems are rare in nature, but the idea helps separate two points students often mix up: energy can pass through systems, whereas matter can be retained and recycled.
+A closed system is a system that lets energy cross its boundary but does not let matter enter or leave.
+Perfectly closed ecosystems are rare in nature, but the idea helps separate two things students often blur together: energy passes through systems, while matter can be retained and recycled.

 Image